BrianGlasheen/Pocket-Pantry/README.md

 I am planning on moving but have some specific criteria for where I want to go.
 I want to live within 5 minutes walking of a gas station and away from hospitals.
 I want to be able to prompt in laanguage for these criteria.

+I am a content creator that does post hoc analysis of real life footage that has lots of background noise but important semantic content.
+I want to remove the non-information having wavelengths from this footage.